 The B2B segment remains the most appropriate candidate for adopting SaaS solutions, as this delivery model helps B2B providers sell one platform customized to the needs of multiple clients from different industries or establishments as well as to the needs of their end users.

 Before you get to building SaaS, you have to make sure your company has the experts required.
 Working with SaaS applications requires a significant amount of time and a skilled team of professionals who are capable of planning, designing, developing, and deploying a new solution.

 If you don’t have a team yet, there are several options to choose from:

-Hiring freelancers on a temporary basis is suitable for developing applications that won’t get regular updates or that you will stop enhancing right after the first or a short series of releases.
-However, you will have to gather a team again in case you’d like to continue development, and your new team will spend much time exploring the app.
+- Hiring freelancers on a temporary basis is suitable if your goal is to develop SaaS applications that won’t get regular updates or that you will stop enhancing right after the first or a short series of releases.
+However, you will have to gather a team again in case you’d like to continue SaaS application development, and your new team will spend much time exploring the app.

 A SaaS product development team’s structure varies from project to project, but the skeleton staff is universal: the team has to consist of DevOps, backend developers, frontend developers, quality assurance specialists, UI/UX designers, solution architects, and managers to control the development.

 Now that we’ve discussed business details, let’s dive into the SaaS product development process.
 In the next sections, we will rely on Yalantis’ experience developing software-as-a-service applications and present this process from the perspective of an outsourcing company.

 Read also:How we developed an all-around medical SaaS solution

 A stage by stage guide to SaaS product development